 Virtua Fighter is one of the most critically acclaimed games of all time, introducing 3D Polygon graphics to the gaming industry.
 Alike many of the other popular fighting games of the 90s, the player could choose between 8 playable characters who had their own individual yet distinctive moves and fighting style.
+All of these games and more are available to play on our range of Arcade Machines!

 Following the popular 3 round dynamic of gameplay, the player would have had to face 9 characters in total.
 The initial 8 were all of the playable characters (including a duplicate of the chosen character and a boss).
 The player would control their chosen character with 3 buttons (punch, kick and guard) whilst using the joystick to determine if the hit was high or low.